Survival racks

 stockage radeau de survie

-You have two options for storing your liferaft on board your vessel.
-Depending on the size and configuration of your boat, you can opt for a bag or container design.
+You havetwo options for storing your liferaft on board your vessel.
+Depending on the size and configuration of your boat, you can choose to store it in a bag or a container.

-• In a bag: the raft will be easier to store on small boats
+• Bagged: the liferaft is easier to store on smaller boats

-There are a multitude of accessories available to effectively stow your liferaft on your boat, such as stainless steel racks for placing on the deck or balcony.
+There are a multitude of accessories available to effectively stow your liferaft on your boat, such as stainless steel racks to place on the deck or balcony.

 In any case, never place your liferaft on the bottom of the boat.
-It must be easily accessible to deploy as quickly as possible in an emergency situation.
+It must be easy to access so that it can be deployed as quickly as possible in an emergency.

-If you have any questions about the stock of an inshore raft, its characteristics, the price, or the number of miles of shelter that is tolerated for each model of liferaft, please do not hesitate to contact our teams.
+If you have any questions about the stock of a coastal liferaft, its characteristics, the price, or the number of miles of shelter that is tolerated for each model of liferaft, don't hesitate to contact our teams.

 Back to top